OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 3. Player Resources
 Hero Health (HP): The current health of the player's Hero Unit serves as the overall health for the entire run.
 If it reaches 0, the run ends.
 It persists between all encounters.
 Gold: The primary transactional currency for a run, used at Shop nodes.
 It is lost at the end of a run.
 Gacha Tokens: A temporary, encounter-focused currency used to activate Gacha Machines.
-It is primarily earned from the Flashcard Mini-Game and resets to zero after each node is resolved.
+It is primarily earned from the Flashcard Mini-Game during a battle and resets to zero after each encounter is resolved.
-4. Flashcard System
+#### 4. Flashcard System (Updated)

-This system is the core mechanic for generating Gacha Tokens.
+This system is the core mechanic for generating Gacha Tokens and driving player progression.
+It is designed as a high-speed, high-reward mini-game that tests the player's recall under pressure.

+**4.1.
+Decks and Card Progression**
-Flashcard Decks: At the start of a run, the player selects a large Main Deck.
-A smaller Active Deck is created, which grows over the run as new cards are introduced from the Main Deck.
+*   **Main Deck:** At the start of a run, the player selects a large deck of flashcards.
+*   **Active Deck:** The run begins with the first 10 cards from the Main Deck forming the initial Active Deck.
+*   **Card Introduction:** Each time the flashcard mini-game is triggered (in battle or at a Rest Site), one new card is drawn in order from the Main Deck and added to the Active Deck for the remainder of the run.
+This new card is first presented to the player on an information screen showing its question, answer, and a brief explanation.
+The player must click a "Got It!" button to dismiss this screen and begin the mini-game.

-Mini-Game Mechanics:
+**4.2.
+Mini-Game Mechanics**
-Trigger: Automatically at the start of the player's turn during the Management Phase in battles, and at Rest Sites.
+*   **Trigger:** The mini-game is automatically triggered at the start of the player's turn during the Management Phase in battles, and when choosing to "Train" at a Rest Site.
-Gameplay Flow: When a new card is introduced, it is first shown to the player.
-The mini-game begins when the player confirms.
-A short session timer of 3 seconds begins.
-A flashcard from the Active Deck is displayed with multiple-choice answers.
-The selection of which card to show is governed by a Spaced Repetition System (SRS), prioritizing cards the player has struggled with.
-The player answers as many questions as possible before the timer expires.
+*   **UI:** The mini-game appears as a large modal pop-up window, disabling all other game interactions until it is complete.
+*   **Gameplay Flow:**
+    1. If a new card is being introduced, it is shown first.
+    2. When the player clicks "Got It!" (or immediately, if no new card is shown), a session timer of **3 seconds** begins.
+This timer is for the entire session, not per question.
+The duration can be increased by Trinkets or other bonuses.
+    3. A question is displayed with 9 multiple-choice answers.
+These answers are the correct answers from 9 other random cards in the Active Deck.
-Outcome: The player earns 1 Gacha Token for each correct answer.
+    4. The player clicks an answer.
-Progression Link: The appearance of Mini-Bosses and the Final Boss is gated by the percentage of cards introduced from the Main Deck into the Active Deck during the run.
+        *   **Correct:** The answer flashes white, mastery level for that card increases by 1 (clamped at 5), and the next question appears instantly.
+        *   **Incorrect:** The answer flashes red, mastery level for that card decreases by 1 (clamped at 1), and the next question appears instantly.
+There is no other penalty.
+    5. This continues until the 3-second timer expires, at which point the mini-game window closes and reports the results.
+*   **Goal:** The primary goal is to answer as many questions correctly as possible within the short time limit, averaging about one correct answer per second for a proficient player.

+**4.3.
+Spaced Repetition System (SRS) & Card Selection** To optimize learning, the card chosen for each question is not completely random.
+The system uses a weighted random selection algorithm designed to be effective but not predictable.
+*   **Weighted Factors:** The probability of a card being chosen is determined by:
+    1.  **Mastery Level (High Weight):** Cards with a lower mastery level (1-5) are significantly more likely to be chosen.
+    2.  **Time Since Last Review (Medium Weight):** Cards that haven't been seen for a while are more likely to appear.
+    3.  **Randomness (Low Weight):** A small random factor ensures any card can still appear, keeping the player engaged.
+*   **Rule:** The same card will never be presented twice in a row during a single mini-game session.

+**4.4.
+Reward Context**
+The rewards from the mini-game are **context-sensitive and do not carry over between scenes.**
+*   **In Battle:** Each correct answer awards 1 Gacha Token.
+These tokens are added to the player's pool for the current battle and persist between turns, but are reset to zero after the battle encounter is resolved.
+*   **At Rest Sites:** When "Training," the mini-game does **not** award Gacha Tokens.
+Instead, every two correct answers permanently increases the Hero's chosen stat (HP or PWR) by 1 for the rest of the run.
 5. GachaBall System: Units & Items
 "GachaBalls" are the collectible entities that form the player's team and arsenal.
 GachaBall Definition: The immutable template or blueprint for a GachaBall type (e.g., "Warrior Type A"), defining its base stats, abilities, and tags.